-Spiritual meditation for beginners is a way to see who you are as your higher self, connect with Spirit Guides, and tap into the unconscious mind.
+Spiritual meditation, for beginners or advanced, is a way to see who you are as your higher self, connect with Spirit Guides, and tap into the unconscious mind.
 This section is where spirituality will differ from science. (we have written an article on the levels of consciousness here.)
-Spiritualists and scientists will both agree on the next part of this article, and then we are going to get into the spiritual side.
+Spiritualists and scientists will agree on the next part of this article, and then we will get into the spiritual side.
 Meditation is a way to train your mind.
-Not in the sense that you may first think of, like with math, or working out sequences.
-It is more about training your brain to perceive your thoughts in a way that helps you instead of hinders.
+Not in a sense you may first think of, like with math or working out sequences.
+It is more about training your brain to perceive your thoughts in a way that helps you instead of hinders you.

 A Spiritual Meditation For Beginners Guide

 Before we get into the actual guide, I would like to take some time to explain to you what our thoughts are on meditation.

 We have all had thoughts that make us doubt ourselves or confuse us, some that even enrage us.
 It is these thoughts that we need to understand and our reactions to these thoughts that we will learn to control.
 Spiritual meditation is going to help us do just that.

 Spiritual meditation will allow you to see inside yourself deeper than you usually would.
 The reason for that is pretty simple; everyday life gets in the way of seeing yourself for who you are.
 You only see the surface of your emotions and thoughts, and maybe not even that far when you are extremely busy.
 However, meditation lets you strip back those outer thoughts and see your inner self.

 I bet the first thing that comes to your mind when you think of what meditation is good for is relaxation.
 If it is what you thought, then you are correct!
 But it is not only “in the meditation moment” that it will help you.
 It is known to reduce stress in general too.
 As has been pointed out in the section above, it will help you realize your thoughts and understand their meanings.
 That does not happen instantly, though.
 You will need to practice meditation regularly to gain full benefit from it.